|7th Five Year Plan (Vol-2)||<<

 17.90 Environmental education should be introduced at school level and integrated life science and biotechnology at graduate levels.
 Engineering education and research are key elements for technology generation and industrial productivity.
 Mechanical engineering, fabrication technologies, modern electronics and information technologies are critical for new industrial development.

-17.91 For advanced level research and education, centres in specialised, newly emerging areas of S&T need to be set up.
+17.91 For advanced level research and education, centres in specialised, newly emerging areas of S and T need to be set up.
 In the Sixth Plan, the need to have complementary funding by industry and concerned departments was emphasised.
 This has to be ensured in the Seventh Plan.
 The programmes for Centres of Excellence and schemes on Regional Sophisticated Instrumentation Centres (RSIC) and University Science Instrumentation Centres (USIC), need further augmentation.
 The scheme of National Professor and Professors of Eminence should be augmented and strengthened.
 There is need to weld the new field of informatics to the educational system.
 There is a large amoumt of obsolete equipment which needs to be discarded.
 For import of sophisticated equipment, chemicals and enzymes, the present procedures are complicated and time-consuming and need to be changed.
 The present recruitment procedures also require change.
 There is a significant amount of inbreeding at present.
 Industry must be made to spend an appropriate amount on research in universities.
-While setting up new S&T institutions for research and development in the Seventh Plan, there is need to ensure that these have appropriate formal linkages with the educational system.
+While setting up new S and T institutions for research and development in the Seventh Plan, there is need to ensure that these have appropriate formal linkages with the educational system.

 17.92 In enterprises operating in areas of high technology, there is increasing need for continuing education, particularly in the form of refresher and retraining programmes.
 Industry in India, specially the public sector, would have to devote considerable attention to this aspect of continuing technical education for its scientific and technical personnel.
 The existing industrial training institutes, which are the major source of skilled artisans, require considerable upgradation.